justinclift/llir3/README.md

 The goal is to add DWARF to Wasm binaries, so a working debugger for Wasm can be created.

-A working command to generate Wasm from the .ll is:
+To generate Wasm from the .ll:

+1. You first need to compile it to an object file with clang:

-    $ clang --compile --target=wasm32-unknown-unknown-wasm -g -Wno-override-module -o foo.wasm foo.ll
+    $ clang --compile --target=wasm32-unknown-unknown-wasm -g -Wno-override-module -o foo.o foo.ll

 Note that the `--compile` option to clang is required.
 Without it, clang will attempt to link the Wasm for the current system, and fail: